jonaskay/flashover-middleman/source/content/weekly/2020-04-25-early-delivery-of-usable-software.html.markdown

 Another argument against early delivery of usable software is that it might be more efficient for teams to finish one feature at a time or focus on building a strong foundation in terms of designs, infrastructure, and background systems.
 However, this approach will also increase the risk of costly misunderstandings.

 You take a gamble when you don't ship anything usable early on in your project.
-If the risk of possible misunderstandings doesn't manifest itself, you should probably consider yourself lucky – not a master at planning.
+If the risk of possible misunderstandings doesn't manifest itself, you should probably consider yourself lucky—not a master at planning.